unstoppabledomains/dev-docs/developer-toolkit/resolve-domains-in-web-applications.md

 * `Resolution.fromEthersProvider()`
 * etc.

-To see all constructor options and factory methods check [Unstoppable API reference](https://unstoppabledomains.github.io/resolution).
+To see all constructor options and factory methods check the [Unstoppable API reference](https://unstoppabledomains.github.io/resolution).

 ## Autoconfiguration of Blockchain Network